SilenZcience/cat_win/README.md

 ### Prerequisites

-No Prerequisites are neccessary; The stand-alone executable `cat.exe` is sufficient.
+No Prerequisites are neccessary; The stand-alone executable `catw.exe` is sufficient.

 > ⚠️ **You should never trust any executable file!**